paschalidoud/mesh_fusion_simple/README.md

 Currently, our code only runs on CPU.
 However, you can lauch this script from multiple CPU nodes in order to speed up the computation time.
 This script automatically checks whether a model has already been converted before initiating the transformation process.
-In case you want to run this script at an Ubuntu machine, with no monitor, simply run
+To run the code for multiple processes, you can do something like the following:
 ```
-for i in {1..10}; do xvfb-run -a python convert_to_watertight.py /orion/u/paschald/Datasets/ShapeNetCore.v1/ --watertight_method tsdf_fusion --category_tags 02691156 --dataset_type shapenet_v1 & done
+for i in {1..10}; do python convert_to_watertight.py /orion/u/paschald/Datasets/ShapeNetCore.v1/ --watertight_method tsdf_fusion --category_tags 02691156 --dataset_type shapenet_v1 --unit_cube & done
 wait
 ```
 This script launches 10 CPU jobs.
 However, you can launch more or less